SAP/spartacus-docs/_pages/install/integrations/opf-integration/opf-child-pages/2-quickbuy.md

 For more information on extending services in Spartacus, see [Customizing Services](https://help.sap.com/docs/SAP_COMMERCE_COMPOSABLE_STOREFRONT/eaef8c61b6d9477daf75bff9ac1b7eb4/864a3158bf9f49c99e6196e4e0d27323.html?locale=en-US&version=2211#loioaaa415776447413e95bc5c8982049421).

-## OPF CTA Quick Buy
+## CTA Quick Buy

-In addition to the Google Pay and Apple Pay buttons provided by `OpfQuickBuyButtonsComponent`, OPF can also provide “Quick Buy” call-to-action (CTA) buttons (for example, PayPal) for the product details page (PDP) and the cart page.
-This is separate from the wallet Quick Buy implementation in `@spartacus/opf/quick-buy`.
+In addition to the Google Pay and Apple Pay buttons provided by the `OpfQuickBuyButtonsComponent`, starting with Spartacus version 221121.10, OPF also provides a “Quick Buy” call-to-action (CTA) button for the product details page and the cart page.
+This CTA Quick Buy, which can be used with services such as PayPal, is separate from the wallet Quick Buy implementation in `@spartacus/opf/quick-buy`.

-Composable Storefront renders OPF CTA Quick Buy CTAs through the `OpfCtaQuickBuyButtons` CMS component.
-Place this component on the relevant CMS page (for example, PDP or cart) where you want the PayPal CTA to appear.
+Spartacus renders Quick Buy CTAs through the `OpfCtaQuickBuyButtons` CMS component.
+Place this component on the relevant CMS page where you want the PayPal CTA to appear, such as the product details page or the cart.

-When the page loads, Composable Storefront requests the CTA payload based on where the customer is in the storefront (for example, PDP or cart).
+When the page loads, Spartacus requests the CTA payload based on where the customer is in the storefront (for example, the product details page or the cart).
 In the OPF Workbench, ensure that your payment provider is configured to return CTA scripts for the matching CTA script location.
 Otherwise, the component has nothing to render.

-OPF returns the CTA content as HTML along with JavaScript and CSS resource URLs.
-Composable Storefront renders the CTA container, loads the provided resources, and runs them in the browser to display.
+OPF returns the CTA content as HTML, along with the JavaScript and CSS resource URLs.
+Spartacus renders the CTA container, loads the provided resources, and runs them in the browser to display.